Bike Touring in Ireland

 Travel Insurance

-Airlines limit liability on luggage to some tiny sum.
-If you are
+Airlines limit liability on luggage to some tiny sum, if any.

-additional travel insurance (about $50 per person) lists coverage
+The Aer Lingus additional travel insurance lists coverage for

 Renting bikes